bestblast/GMS_Hyber_API/docs/source/index.rst

 .. note::

-   This project is under active development by bla-bla
+   This project is under active development by bla-bla.

 Contents
 --------